vijaysmetgud/QT-DevOps-AzureCloud-Trainings-Ajay/Kubernetes/k8s_Intro.md

 * So i have not done the experiment to it.
 ---

-## Health Checks/Probes for container in Kubernetes Pods:
+## Health Checks/Probes for container in Kubernetes Pods

 * [Refer Here](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) for official docs